AI in banking

 I want to dive into this and share some of what I see out there.

-Here’s the opening slide from my keynote at our recent flagship event where I stood on a stage (with a broken leg) in front of 200+ banking leaders and justify why we are launching the AI-native Banking OS and pivoting to go all in on agentic banking.
+Here’s the opening slide from my keynote at our recent flagship event where I stood on a stage (with a broken leg) in front of 200+ banking leaders to explain why we are launching the AI-native Banking OS and pivoting to go all in on agentic banking.

 Think of banking transformation in 3 levels: